-Prior to joining UTD, I spent six years in the commercial industry (Honeywell, Control Data Corporation), and 16 years at the MITRE Corporation which included a three year stint as Program Director at the National Science Foundation as IPA, and three years as visiting faculty and/or adjunct faculty at the New Mexico Institute of Technology, University of Minnesota (member of the graduate faculty) and Boston University.
+Prior to joining UTD, I spent 24 years in the commercial industry (Honeywell, Control Data Corporation), and at MITRE Corporation and the National Science Foundation as IPA.
+During this time I also worked as visiting faculty and/or adjunct faculty at the New Mexico Institute of Technology, University of Minnesota (member of the graduate faculty) and Boston University.
 I was an instructor at AFCEA (Armed Forces Communications and Electronics Association) Professional Development Center between 1998 and 2013.

-Between 1980 and 1983, while at the New Mexico Institute of Technology and the University of Minnesota, my research was focused on theory of computation where I studied decision problems for systems functions which are essentially inference functions.
+Between 1980 and 1983, while at the New Mexico Institute of Technology and the University of Minnesota, my research was focused on theory of computation where I studied decision problems for system functions which are essentially inference functions.
 This work was published in journals such as the Journal of Computer and Systems Sciences, Notre Dame Journal of Formal Logic and the Journal of Mathematical Logic.
 I also conducted research in Algorithmic Information Theory during this time (together with my mentor and role model the distingiished Prof. Marian Pour-El.

 From 1983 to 1986, while working in computer network development at Control Data Corporation, my research focused on distributed systems and this work was published in journals such as the IEEE Transactions on Software Engineering, IEEE Network and IEEE LAN confeence.
 I was also a key member of the team that was responsible for the first release of the CDCNET product, one of the early networked systems, in December 1985.

 I began my research in data and applications security in 1985 and have been working in this area since then while at University of Minnesota, Honeywell, MITRE, NSF and at UTD.
 My early work between 1985 and 1995 focused on secure relational, object and distributed and deductive data management systems.
 I also proved that the inference problem was unsolvable and this work was cited as the most significant work in database security by the National Security Agency in 1990.
-Numerous papers were published in several prestigious journals and conferences on this research including in IEEE Transactions on Knowledge and Data Engineering, IEEE ICDE and ACM OOPSLA.
+Numerous papers were published in several prestigious journals and conferences on this research including in IEEE Transactions on Knowledge and Data Engineering, ACSAC, IEEE Computer Security Foundations Workshop, and ACM OOPSLA.

 Between 2001 and 2004, as an IPA from MITRE, I was the program director for Information and Data Management at NSF (01-02) and also managed the Information Management component of the ITR (Information Technology Research) Initiative (02-03).
-In addition, I established the Data and Applications Security special competition at NSF and was a member of the Cyber Trust theme.
+In addition, I established the Data and Applications Security special competition (02-03) and was a member of the Cyber Trust theme (03-04).
 During this time I worked tirelessly to promote Data and Applications Security as well as Data Mining for Counter-terrorism to EPSCoR states (e.g., Arkansas, Oklahoma, Louisiana), and gave featured talks at the White House Office of Science and Technology Policy and the United Nations.
 I also participated in interdisciplinary programs in bioinformatics, geoinformatics, sensor systems as well as Math/Science partnerships for high schools.